Skip to main content

 There are only three buckets that matter when you project CPAP cost over five years:

-- The machine itself.
-This is a one-time cost (assuming no failures), $0 out of pocket if you're going through Medicare with a 13-month rent-to-own, or somewhere between $500 and $1,200 cash for a current-generation AirSense, AirCurve, or BMC device.
+1. The machine itself.
+This is a one-time cost (assuming no failures), $0 out of pocket if you're going through Medicare with a 13-month rent-to-own, or a single mid-to-premium-tier purchase price for a current-generation AirSense, AirCurve, or BMC device.
+Run the Calculator in Detailed Mode to plug in your real cash quote if you have one.

-- Supplies.
+2. Supplies.
 Cushions, masks, headgear, tubing, humidifier chambers, and filters.
-This is the big one over time; with the default Medicare replacement schedule, supplies cost roughly $1,058 per year at cash prices.
+This is the big one over time; the default Medicare replacement schedule projects an annual supply cost that the Calculator estimates from internal defaults (overridable in Detailed Mode).

-- Power.
+3. Power.
 A CPAP with the humidifier on draws about 60 watts during therapy.
-At the U.S. average electricity rate, that's around $24 per year.
+The Calculator projects yearly electricity cost from your local rate (default rate overridable).

 Machine + supplies + power × 60 months = your 5-year total.
 Everything else (SD card replacements, cleaning supplies, an occasional new mask when yours breaks) is optional and doesn't move the needle much.